twistlock/docs/api/descriptions/settings/defender_get.md

-Gets the advanced settings for defenders.
+Gets the advanced settings for Defenders.

 ### cURL Request